Select Page

 Who administers the WHP EAP?

-Licensed psychologist Jerry Post, Psy.D., of Cheyenne administers the EAP.
+Psychologist Jerry Post, Psy.D., of Cheyenne administers the EAP.
 He is the consulting psychologist to the WHP; his practice hosts the web page and manages the network of providers.
 He is not directly involved in providing care.

 Are network providers involved in Fitness for Duty exams?